Try a Free Live AI Golf Lesson TRY FREE

 Why Your Golf Chipping Setup Costs You Strokes

-While hitting a chip shot, you need to put the ball way back in your stance, get your weight left, really get the club leaning forward, and then try to pull the club through the ball.
+To hit a chip shot, you need to put the ball way back in your stance, shift your weight left, really lean the club shaft forward, and then try to pull the club through the ball.

-If this is your current technique, you're always going to struggle with the chip shot.
+If this describes your current technique, you're always going to struggle with your chip shots.

-You are going to hit them heavy.
-You are going to hit them thin, and you are always going to get really nervous when there is that one big chip that you need to get up and down to help you beat your buddies or win the tournament.
+You're going to hit them heavy.
+You're going to hit them thin.
+And you're always going to feel the nerves tighten up when there's that one crucial chip you need to get up and down — whether it's to beat your buddies or win the club tournament.

-So, I am here to tell you that simply changing your setup can make you one of the best chippers you know.
+Here's the reality: simply changing your setup can transform you into one of the best chippers in your group.

 "This was the best chipping instruction I ever had.
 I thought I was a good chipper.
 Now I am very good.
 Two weeks ago I one putted all of my chips except one which was a six footer that I pushed.
 I even had a chip in for birdie for a good distance away.
 Thanks for the tip."